neilg63/astro-calc-api/README.md

 - bodies: comma-separated list of required bodies, all or core
 - iso: 0 = show julian days (default), 1 = show ISO datetime UTC

+### GET /test-swe-rise

+This lets you test the Swiss Ephemeris method swe_rise_trans with and without the "centre disc" flag (SE_BIT_DISC_CENTER) If the MC/IC values are zero, there may be an interopability issue.
+In this the wraoper function will default to the mean between rise and set times, which are close to the MC/IC values for most bodies, except for the moon.

+- dt: referenced date-time
+- loc: current lat,lng(,alt) coordinates
+- bodies: comma-separated list of required bodies, all or core
+- iso: 0 = show julian days (default), 1 = show ISO datetime UTC
+- mode: 0 = without centre disc, 1 with centre disc. (mainly affects sun / moon rise/set times)

 ### GET /pheno

 This shows planetary phenomena for the referenced time and celestial bodies.
 This only applies to visible planets, moons and stars